 - The design, structure and layout of the Inns

 - The education and training events that the Inns offer, along with convivial opportunities to meet practising barristers.

 You are only required to join one Inn and there is a one-off joining fee.
 You are then a member of the Inn for life.
 If you are applying for funding through your studies, you can apply for a scholarship at your chosen Inn.
 Each Inn offers different scholarships of different sizes.
 It is crucial to do your research before you apply to make the most of the funding opportunities available!

-When you commence the course, you will be required to attend 12 of the Inns sessions in order to pass.
-These events range from formal dinners at the Inns to Sunday lunches and even weekend residential trips.
+When you commence the course, you will be required to attend 10 of the Inns sessions in order to pass.
+These events include residential training weekends, skills-based workshops and lectures.
 You will become an active member of the Inns through your completion of the course.

 What Does the Vocational Component of Bar Training Application Process Involve?